2color/specs/lift/Readme.md

   - Spec: Outdated 🚨
   - Implementation: Unknown ❔

-Lift is Prisma's declarative migration system.
+Lift is Prisma's declarative migration system used to evolve your application's data model.
 Rather than scripting your migrations by hand, Lift allows you to describe how you want the structure of your data to look after the migration and Lift will take care of generating the necessary steps to get you there.

 ---